ragulnathMB/Carver3D/README.md

 2. Extract contours and preprocess with OpenCV
 3. Apply silhouette carving to create voxel model
 4. Render 3D output with Vulkan
-5. (Optional) Refine with smoothing & mesh cleanup
+5. Refine with smoothing & mesh cleanup

 ---